bullfight/udacity-de-p1/README.md

 # Building Sparkify Database

-The Sparkify Database with associated tables is built by executing the following scripts
+The Sparkify Database with associated tables is built using the following files

+* `create_tables.py` - A script with a set of functions responsible for creating the Sparkify database.
+Execuring this script will drop and recreate tables if they already exist.
+* `sql_queries.py` - A set of named sql queries used for droping tables, creating tables, and inserting new data into tables.
+This is imported into `etl.py`.
+* `etl.py` - A script that is responsible for extracting, transforming and loading data into the Sparkify database.

+Execute the following commands in the commandline to create and load the database:

 ```
 python create_tables.py